Recovery & Support for Systemic Lupus Erythematosus

 Women with systemic lupus erythematosus may have an increase in symptoms or additional symptoms during pregnancy.
 It’s important to talk to your rheumatologist about the risks associated with pregnancy when you have lupus.

 Living with a chronic health condition can be stressful, and lupus can sometimes cause depression.
 Your doctor can refer you to an NYU Langone psychologist or social worker for group or one-to-one therapy if you’re experiencing mood changes or need someone to talk to.
-NYU Langone specialists also offer lectures and support groups specifically designed for people with lupus at the Hospital for Joint Diseases.
+NYU Langone specialists also offer lectures and support groups specifically designed for people with lupus at NYU Langone Orthopedic Hospital.

 Researchers at NYU Langone regularly participate in clinical trials for systemic lupus erythematosus.
 These scientific studies are designed to test emerging treatments and therapies for the condition, such as new medications.
 Your NYU Langone rheumatologist can help determine whether a clinical trial is appropriate for you.